GabrielMoreau/winsoft-main/3dslicer/README.md

-# 3DSlicer - Visualization and analysis of medical image computing data sets
+# 3D Slicer - Visualization and analysis of medical image computing data sets

 3D Slicer is a free, open source software for visualization, processing, segmentation, registration, and analysis of medical, biomedical,and other